nmehta001/notes/money/mse-academy/4_understanding_mortgages.md

 - Between £300,000 and £500,000 incurs a 5% charge
 - Anything that is over £500,000 does not get SDLT relief

-There is also a 3% surcharge if any property is not acquired as primary home
+There is also a 3% surcharge if any property is not acquired as the primary home.

-# 6. Mortgages: understanding and managing the risks
+# 6. Understanding and Managing the Risks

 Some risks arise from homeownership and having a mortgage.
 Even if you can not take action against the risks, you can be better prepared to handle the consequences of them.

 In recent years, mortgages have become affordable due to the historic low levels of interest rates.
 Future years will inevitably see higher interest rates return.
-If a borrower gets into financial trouble in relation to their mortgage, lenders must help as their regulators require them to do so.
+If a borrower gets into financial trouble concerning their mortgage, lenders must help as their regulators require them to do so.
 Your home is at risk as your lender will take repossession of it if you default against any payments.
 Remember that a mortgage is a secure debt.

-It’s entirely possible that you may find yourself in negative equity.
+You may find yourself in negative equity.
 This happens in periods where the price of your house is proportionally less to the amount of mortgage that you still have to pay.
 Whilst not inherently bad, this becomes an issue if you want to sell as you may make a loss and not be able to repay the full amount left on the mortgage.

 Whilst not an issue for those looking to buy a home after 2014, those who have bought a home under the previous affordability rules before 2014 are at risk of not being able to secure a mortgage under the new rules.
 They are essentially ’mortgage prisoners’ and are unable to take advantage of better mortgage deals as they would need to be re-evaluated.